Skip to content

 Data you own and control

-Your syndicate’s data lives in a Supabase Postgres database on servers we rent.
-PowerSync replicates a filtered view of the relevant rows down to your device as a local SQLite file, so the app can run without a signal; writes queue locally and push back when you reconnect.
-The filter is per-membership — you only ever receive rows for syndicates you belong to.
+Your syndicate’s data lives in a managed database on servers we rent in the European Economic Area.
+The app keeps a local copy on your device, a filtered slice of the relevant data, so it can run without a signal; writes queue locally and push back when you reconnect.
+The filter is per-membership: you only ever receive data for syndicates you belong to.

-The list of tables that actually replicate to the device — bookings, usage logs, maintenance, financial transactions, and so on — is on Offline capabilities.
-A handful of tables are deliberately online-only (settlements, invites, notification preferences) because they either need a server-side check or are too sensitive to last-write-wins conflicts.
-That reference page is the authoritative list.
+The kinds of data that replicate to the device (bookings, usage logs, maintenance, financial transactions, and so on) are listed on Offline capabilities.
+Some areas are deliberately online-only (settlements, invites, notification preferences) because they either need a server-side check or are too sensitive to last-write-wins conflicts.

-Anonymised crash reports via Firebase Crashlytics.
-When the app crashes, we collect: the stack trace, the device model, the OS version, and the app version.
-We do not collect user content and we do not collect syndicate data.
-If you had a flight log open when the app crashed, the crash report does not contain that log — only the technical trace of where the code failed.
+Crash reports.
+When the app crashes, we collect the technical trace of where the code failed, the device model, the OS version, and the app version, linked to your account so we can follow it up.
+We do not collect your content and we do not collect syndicate data.
+If you had a flight log open when the app crashed, the crash report does not contain that log, only the trace of where the code failed.

 That is the whole list of non-sync egress.
 No analytics SDK, no advertising identifiers, no third-party tracking.